 First, to establish each person’s baseline health metrics, extensive testing was conducted separately on each subject prior to taking the pack.
 We then administered the supplement along with a small roll of bread in order to aid digestion and to evaluate the body’s insulin response.

-Second, we took measurements again, one hour after the subject first took the Peak Performance Pack.
+Second, we took measurements again, one, two, and three hours after the subject first took the Peak Performance Pack.
 We did this with all 48 subjects.

 Third, we asked the subjects to take the Peak Performance Pack every day for a period of six weeks and return to the laboratory where we repeated the identical tests that we had done with them prior to taking the pack.